Rock & Roll Jihad

-Rock & Roll Jihad is the first soundtrack album and the eighteenth overall album of the Pakistani band, Junoon.
-The soundtrack is based on Salman Ahmad and Junoon's musical journey.
+Rock & Roll Jihad is the first soundtrack album and the eighteenth overall album of the Pakistani band Junoon.
+The soundtrack is based on musical journey of Salman Ahmad and Junoon.
 The album features five new studio recordings along with five live tracks from "The concert for Pakistan" and the album was officially released on 1 June 2010 under the record label Nameless Sufi Music on all major online stores.
-Salman Ahmad, lead guitarist & vocalist, also published a book named, Rock & Roll Jihad: A Muslim Rock Star's Revolution, regarding his time with Junoon and all the struggle he faced to become a rockstar.
+Salman, lead guitarist & vocalist, also published a book named, Rock & Roll Jihad: A Muslim Rock Star's Revolution, regarding his time with Junoon and all the struggle he faced to become a rockstar.

 On 30 November 2009, Junoon announced that the first single off the album would be the song "Love Can You Take Me Back".
-On 14 March 2010, Junoon released the video of their first single.
+On 14 March 2010, Junoon released the video of their first single from the album.

 Track listing

 All music written & composed by Salman Ahmad and Andrew McCord, those which are not are mentioned below.